WHO WE ARE

 Collaboration is entrenched in Beth's personal philosophy as well as the philosophy of Life Works.
 When asked what her mission is Beth says, "My hope for Life Works is that we can team with people to achieve unique, customized and fully realized lives.
 We want to do this one person at a time in a way that makes particular sense to that person."

-Kirk Hinkleman is the Associate Director of Life Works.
-Having worked in the human services field since 1998, Kirk has a wide range of experience working with people with unique and challenging support needs.
-Upon graduating from the University of California, Santa Barbara in 2001, with a degree in Sociology, Kirk shifted his career focus to working with adults looking to live fully inclusive, independent lives in the community.
-Kirk met his now business partner and co-creator of awesome, Beth Gallagher, in 2007.
-The pairing has proven to be dynamic every step of the way.
-Kirk is committed to dismantling archaic structures, systems and thinking as it pertains to people who experience disabilities finding valued social roles in neighborhoods.
-Kirk is convinced that we need to view people through a citizen-centered lens if we what we are looking for is real, lasting and sustainable relationships with people.
+Kirk Hinkleman is the Director of Creative Design and Well-Being at Life Works.
+Having worked in the human services field since 1998, with Life Works specifically since 2007, where Kirk met his now business partner and co-creator of awesome, Beth Gallagher, Kirk finds himself on a transformational path.
+Within the context of Life Works and the greater service system, Kirk is committed to dismantling archaic structures, systems and thinking as it pertains to people who experience disabilities finding valued social roles in neighborhoods.
+Kirk is convinced we need to view people through a citizen-centered lens if what we are looking for is real, lasting and sustainable relationships with people.

-My name is Lamika Thomas and I have worked for Life Works since September 2011.
+My name is Lamika Thomas and I am the Associate Director for Life Works.
+I have been working with Lifeworks since September 2011.
 I have had the honor and privilege of working with a great team and with great people.
 I have had a passion for helping others since I was two years old.
 I graduated from Earlham College with a Bachelor's of Art in Psychology in 2003 and graduated with my Master's of Social Work from The Ohio State University in 2005.
 My journey started in my master's degree program, where I was provided an opportunity to intern in a residential treatment facility.
 From that internship, developed a career and passion that continues to this day.
 My biggest joy is changing the lives of individuals; supporting families and individuals to live effective and healthy lives in the their “own” homes and within their “own” community.
 Many people I encounter would characterize me as dedicated, sympathetic, great personality, but most of all committed.
 There have been bumps and bruises along my journey, but one thing always remains consistent, 100% will always be given because this is not just a career, but a part of my life